 It should also be recognised that even were it possible to conduct the assessment within cost, many of these crimes are incredibly recent and there will be continual updates to the crime report as investigations progress.

-It may not always be possible so soon after reporting to determine the method used and the progress of any testing and furthermore, any initial assessment may change as investigations progress.
+It may not always be possible so soon after reporting to determine the method used and furthermore, any initial assessment may change as investigations progress.